sigoden/wasm-pkg-build/README.md

 * **Simplified WASM Package Creation:** wasm-pkg-build automatically handles the process of compiling Rust crates, generating JavaScript bindings, and optimizing WASM files.
 * **Single Package, Multiple Module Types:** wasm-pkg-build can produce a single npm package that supports multiple module types and shares a single WASM file.
-* **Automated Tool Management:** wasm-pkg-build takes care of managing essential tools like wasm-bindgen and wasm-opt, ensuring you always have the latest versions.
+* **Automated Tool Management:** wasm-pkg-build takes care of managing essential tools like wasm-bindgen and wasm-opt, ensuring you always have the best version.

 ## Installation